 In its efforts for optimal transparency — as consumers spend more out-of-pocket for their healthcare — CMS has taken public reporting a step further by making Physician Compare data sets available to third-party physician rating websites.
 This means your MIPS score will affect patient attraction among all commercial payer populations, as well as Medicare beneficiaries.

 What's more, to ensure MIPS performance measures clearly delineate peer-to-peer comparisons, the MACRA Final Rule instituted a 5-star rating system in 2018 to help healthcare consumers accurately interpret the MIPS 100-point performance scale.

 As with any business, revenue and reputation go hand in hand.
-Research demonstrates that online physician reviews drive patient healthcare decisions—that more consumers rely on physician reviews than any other U.S. service or product, according to Harvard Business School.
-Its analysis of Yelp reviews, for instance, show a 5-9% revenue increase linked to each star on a 5-star scale—meaning that a 5-star rating can potentially boost a clinician’s annual revenue by 36%.
+Research demonstrates that online physician reviews drive patient healthcare decisions — that more consumers rely on physician reviews than any other U.S. service or product, according to Harvard Business School.
+Its analysis of Yelp reviews, for instance, show a 5-9 percent revenue increase linked to each star on a 5-star scale — meaning that a 5-star rating can potentially boost a clinician’s annual revenue by 36 percent.

 Voluntarily opting into MIPS, for those whose participation is not mandatory, deserves serious consideration, as the program automatically serves as the frontline initiative of practice marketing and pays in big dividends.

 But the risks to underperforming in MIPS are equally substantial, which underscores the need for eligible clinicians to provide their staff with expert MACRA education each year to avert damage to their reputations and ensure they reap the rewards they deserve.